kuhlshop/shopify-polaris-vue/docs/QUICK_START.md

             └── S[ComponentName].test.ts
 ```

-### ✅ Example Component
+### ✅ Component Examples

-`SButton` is fully set up as an example:

-- Located at: `src/components/actions/SButton/`
+After running the generator, components will be created following this pattern:

+- Location: `src/components/[category]/S[ComponentName]/`
-- Has full TypeScript types
+- Full TypeScript types for all props and events
-- Has 5 passing tests
+- Comprehensive Vitest tests
-- Used in `src/App.vue`
+- Ready to use in your application

+**Note**: Run `bun run generate` to create the components first.

 ### ✅ Custom Element Configuration